 To add new Tasks, either use the Create Task and Start Task script commands or add a .twl input file to the Worklist folder: C:\ProgramData\Tecan\VisionX\Worklists.
 The Worklist folder is constantly scanned for new .twl files while FluentControl is running.

 When a new file is detected, it is processed and removed from the folder.
 A copy of the file is stored in the Audit Trail as an electronic record.

-File structure The structure of the file is defined as follows: Indicator, Date or relative Day, Time or relative Time, ProcessName, LabwareSource.
+The structure of the file is defined as follows:

+P, Date or relative Day, Time or relative Time, ProcessName, LabwareSource R, Time, Weekdays